lukephelan/nutritionists_friend/README.md

 #### API's

-The primary API used for this application comes from the United States Department of Agriculture, and is their National Nutrient Database
+The primary API used for this application comes from the United States Department of Agriculture, and is their National Nutrient Database.

 The Google Chart API is handled by the 'chartkick' gem.